arcdocs/arcdocs.github.io/book/software/applications/ansys/legacy.md

-# Additional steps for using old versions of Ansys the first time
+# Additional steps for using legacy Ansys modules the first time

 Before running the old versions of Ansys module (older than 19.2) for the first time, there is a per-user setting that chooses whether commercial (default) or academic licenses should be used.